Side effects may occur with KEYTRUDA and LENVIMA

 An opening in the wall of your stomach or intestines (perforation) or an abnormal connection between two or more body parts (fistula)

-• Get emergency medical help right away if you have severe stomach (abdomen) pain.
+- Get emergency medical help right away if you develop severe stomach (abdomen) pain.

 Changes in the electrical activity of your heart called QT prolongation

-• QT prolongation can cause irregular heartbeats that can be life threatening.
-Your health care provider will do blood tests before and during your treatment with LENVIMA to check the levels of potassium, magnesium, and calcium in your blood, and may check the electrical activity of your heart with an ECG.
+- QT prolongation can cause irregular heartbeats that can be life threatening.
+Your health care provider will do blood tests before and during your treatment with LENVIMA to check the levels of potassium, magnesium, and calcium in your blood, and may check the electrical activity of your heart with an electrocardiogram (ECG).

 Low levels of blood calcium (hypocalcemia)